The Slice Is Right: Four New Pizza Places to Try around Boston

 653 Boylston St., Boston, 617-247-1212, oratrattorizza.com.

 With this pizza project, Chef Dan Roberts is reclaiming his family’s heritage.
-Named Rabottini’s in honor of the surname of his ancestors from Abruzzo, the concept was born as a once-a-week pop-up at Bagelsaurus and is currently in a more permanent everyday home in Lower Allston, at least through the end of this month.
+Named Rabottini’s in honor of the surname of his ancestors from Abruzzo, the concept was born as a once-a-week pop-up at Bagelsaurus and is currently in a more permanent everyday home in Lower Allston, through December 22.
 A longtime pizza geek, Roberts tops his signature thick and chewy rectangular pies with straightforward toppings like pepperoni, sausage, and veggies from the Waltham farm his wife, Erin, helps manage.
 In his new space, he’s also churning out thinner round pies—think “big, New York–style Italian-American pizzas,” Roberts says.

 182 Western Ave., Allston, 617-903-4576, rabottinispizza.com.

 An ooey-gooey mash-up of two Italian staples, the wood-fired carbonara pizza (pictured) at Cal Mare—Michael Mina and Adam Sobel’s Amalfi Coast-inspired restaurant at the new MGM Springfield—was inspired by culinary egalitarianism.
 “When you bake an egg on pizza, one person gets it, and the rest are kind of out of luck,” Sobel says.
 So he took cues from the classic Roman pasta dish for this guanciale-topped white pizza, spooned tableside with a creamy sauce made from poached egg, pecorino, Parmesan, and black pepper.
 In a hurry to get back to the casino floor?
 Head to the quick-service counter to grab slices of Sobel’s homey square pies.